︎ ANIKA TODD

 ︎︎︎

-These two video works, Stimulus and Self Portrait, were shot with a camera on a string of balloons flying in policed air space.
-They center on our relationship with the aerial god's-eye-view, a viewpoint historically developed for surveillance and/or military operations.
+These two video works, Stimulus, and Self Portrait, were shot with a camera on a string of balloons flying in the policed airspace of Wall Street.
+They center on our relationship with the aerial god' s-eye view, a viewpoint historically developed for surveillance and/or military operations.
 Instead of a drone, the works present a divergent aerial perspective, one that is precarious, humble, and tethered to the ground.

 ︎︎︎